dimajix/flowman/docs/spec/job/job.md

 after the Job is finished.
 This way it is ensured that all mappings which rely on specific parameter values, are reevaluated when the same Job is run mutliple times within a project.

+## Metrics

+Each job can define a set of metrics to be published